xacaciax/acacia-readme/README.md

 **Don'ts:**
 - Expect me to show up to a scheduled meeting if I have not accepted the invite
-- Invite me to meetings without a clear goal or purpose

 #### Slack
 Generally, the easiest way to get in touch with me.
 I try to stay on top of Slack and respond in less than an hour during the workday.
 One exception is meetings.
 I don't multi-task, I typically catch up on Slack between meetings.
 There are times when I get deep into debugging or flow and may not respond for an extended amount of time, if this is the case, I will usually say so.